rockset/rockset-js/packages/cli/README.md

 If a Query Lambda named `commons.helloWorld` already exists in Rockset (for example, if you'd already `deploy`'d it previously, or you had created a Query Lambda with the same name in the Rockset Console), this command will create a new version hash and append it to the version history for this Query Lambda.
 If such a Query Lambda does not yet exist, it will create a new Query Lambda.

+Note: if you do not provide either the `-l` or `-w` flags, this command will attempt to update all of the Query Lambdas that are currently defined locally regardless of whether or not you actually made changes to them.
+This may cause you to hit rate limits.
+If you do encounter rate limits, you have two options:

+1. Limit the number of Query Lambdas that are in your local state.
+2. Call the deploy command with the `--onlyDeployIfFlagged` option.
+Calling this command with that flag enabled will cause the CLI to ignore any Query Lambdas that do not have config.flagForDeploy set to true in the local file.
+You must handle setting this value for each Query Lambda yourself.

 You can tag this Query Lambda with the `-t` flag — this flag will apply the specified tag to the Query Lambda version created.

 So long as your applications hitting this Query Lambda are executing it by tag (as opposed to version hash), you can use this command